bcarruthers/garnet/README.md

 c.Send { dt = 0.1f }
 ```

-Also note that events intentionally decouple publishers and subscribers, and since dispatching events is typically not synchronous within the ECS, it can be difficult to trace the source of events when something goes wrong (no callstack).
+Events intentionally decouple publishers and subscribers, and since dispatching events is typically not synchronous within the ECS, it can be difficult to trace the source of events when something goes wrong (no callstack).

 ### Coroutines